javalin/website/pages/docs/docs.md

 When you put `.vue` files in `src/main/resources/vue`, Javalin will scan the folder and register the components in your `<head>` tag.

-Javalin will also put path-parameters and query-parameters in the Vue instance, which you can access:
+Javalin will also put path-parameters in the Vue instance, which you can access like this:

 ```markup
 <template id="thread-view">